plotly/academy/_react/part-2.md

 });
 ```

 Now that we've got the weather data for the location we want in our component state, we can use it in our render method!
-Remember, the data for the current weather is in the first element of the `list` array, so lets try to render that first:
+Remember, the data for the current weather is in the `list` array, sorted by time.
+The first element of said array is thus the current temperature, so lets try to render that first:

 ```JS
 // components/App.js